SidOfc/mkdx/README.md

 The latest changes will be visible in this list.
 See [CHANGELOG.md](CHANGELOG.md) for older changes.

+## 30-07-2018 VERSION 1.7.1

+- Add: Pressing <kbd>enter</kbd> after an inline list item creates a new list item instead of a blank line

 ## 24-06-2018 VERSION 1.7.0

 - Add: Support Setex style headings (`-` / `=` characters below nonblank line)